cycloidio/vuex-type-const-generator/README.md

 ## Considerations

-This tool has been developed with NodeJS v7 and we don't think to add support for previous versions.
+This tool has been developed with NodeJS v7, but the last changes has been made with NodeJS v11, so at this time only guarantee the support for this last version.

 ## Install

-With NPM
 `npm install vuex-type-const-generator`

-With Yarn
-`yarn add vuex-type-const-generator`

 ## Docs

 The tool will show their own help command if your run it without any argument.

-If you don't have installed it globally (it's preferable not to so, for the reasons mentioned on [yarn docs comemnt](https://yarnpkg.com/en/docs/cli/add#toc-caveats)), then run `./node_modules/.bin/vuextcg`
+If you don't have installed it globally, for the reasons mentioned on [yarn docs comment](https://yarnpkg.com/en/docs/cli/add#toc-caveats)), then run `./node_modules/.bin/vuextcg`

 You will get the same below message